 - In 2018, the company advanced its Transformation Program, which aims to enhance competitiveness, increase product portfolio, and accelerate growth

-- SABIC holds the maximum number of global patentse., over 11,700 in Saudi Arabia
+- SABIC holds the maximum number of global patents, over 11,700 in Saudi Arabia.

 - SABIC acquired numerous international companies:

-- Company acquired General Electric’s plastics division for US$ 11.6 Billion
+- The company acquired General Electric’s plastics division for US$ 11.6 billion.

 - The company uses REACH- Reputation, Audience, Innovation, Strategy, and Endurance-to select (RAISE) programs that elevate SABIC’s Brand and promote values.
-RAISE prioritizes four responsible areas: Science and Technology Education, Environmental Protection, Health and Wellness, Water and Sustainable Agriculture, and also supports SABIC’ 2025 strategy and Saudi Arabia’s Vision 2030
+RAISE prioritizes four responsible areas: Science and Technology Education, Environmental Protection, Health and Wellness, Water, and Sustainable Agriculture, and also supports SABIC’s 2025 strategy and Saudi Arabia’s Vision 2030.

 Saudi Arabia Basic Industries Corporation: Production and Exports (Thousand Tons)

 - In June 2019, Exxon Mobil Corporation and SABIC announced plans to start construction of the petrochemical plant in Texas, US, in the third quarter.
-The 50/50 joint venture, called Gulf Coast Growth Ventures, will have capacity to produce 1.8 million metric tons a year, and will house a monoethylene glycol unit and two polyethylene units.
+The 50/50 joint venture, called Gulf Coast Growth Ventures, will have the capacity to produce 1.8 million metric tons a year and will house a mono ethylene glycol unit and two polyethylene units.

 SABIC’s Strategy in Support of Vision 2030: